 Although you can’t control the time you spend in every phase, you can increase your chances of getting more benefits by avoiding being disrupted overnight and sleeping an extra 30-60 minutes in the morning when REM sleep phases last longer.

 A hectic lifestyle, stress, illness, and a high intake of substances like caffeine and alcohol can easily affect your sleeping pattern.
-While you might only feel tired the next day, the consequences of sleep debt can go beyond our perception.
+While you might only feel tired the next day, the consequences of sleep debt can go beyond your perception.
 Aside from fatigue and drowsiness, common cognitive issues involve poor decision-making skills, lack of concentration, decreased creativity, increased feelings of distress, weakened immune system and motor skills, and a stronger reaction to negative emotions.

 Long-term periods of sleep deprivation have been linked to a variety of cancers, high blood pressure, and chronic illnesses such as heart disease, diabetes, and Alzheimer’s disease.
-Thus the less sleep you get, the more likely your body is to fail to keep a high level of maintenance of all its functions.
+Thus, the less sleep you get, the more likely your body is to fail to keep a high level of maintenance of all its functions.

 Clinically referred to as hypersomnia, sleeping too much can also be detrimental to our health.
 It’s a medical disease that shows symptoms such as anxiety, fatigue, and memory problems.
 However, despite it having similar health risks to insomnia, oversleeping is a more complex issue due to its potential of being a symptom as well as a contributing factor to a medical condition.